- The risk of severe or fatal injuries increases significantly when multiple vehicles are involved in an accident.

 Multi-car pileups typically get more police involvement.
 This is because these accidents are more likely to see serious injuries, and police are often forced to close down major highways to ensure everyone’s safety as they attempt to collect any available evidence relating to the accident.

 If you have been involved in a multi-car pileup accident, then you can do your part to collect information by using your smartphone to take photos and record videos of the scene if you are physically able to do so.
-This evidence can be vital for your claim.
+This evidence can be vital for your auto insurance claim.

 How Multi-Car Pileups Can Lead to Serious Injuries